Stocks head for year-end record on Fed rate cut bets

 That offered some support for the Japanese currency after it slid to 157.78 on December 19, prompting expectations of BoJ intervention.

-Brent Crude futures rose 1% to $61.26 a barrel in volatile trading, having dropped more than 2% on Friday ahead of Trump and Zelenskiy's talks.
+Brent crude futures rose 2.1 % to $61.92 a barrel in volatile trading, having dropped more than 2% on Friday ahead of Trump and Zelenskiy's talks.

-(Reporting by Naomi Rovnick in London and Ankur Banerjee in Singapore; Editing by Sam Holmes, Lincoln Feast and Barbara Lewis)